Skip to content

 Destabilization

-In the emotional sense, experiencing and mastering dissonances.
+In the emotional sense, the experiencing and overcoming of dissonances.
 These are doubts, contradictions or confusions that are resolved; new solution patterns emerge.
-Destabilization is the necessary prerequisite for real competence development, as no development of action ability is possible without emotional involvement.
+Destabilization is the necessary prerequisite for genuine competence development, because without emotional involvement no development of the capacity to act is possible.

 Learning Experience Platform (LXP)

 Personal learning cockpit that links formal and informal learning.
-Learners can co-design their learning environment and use diverse elements for self-organized planning, communication, collaboration and feedback.
+Learners can help shape their learning environment and use a wide range of elements for self-organized planning, communication, collaboration and feedback.
 Forms the basis for targeted competence development.

 Learning Journey